RECOVERY Trial. Accessed October 4, 2020. https://www.recoverytrial.net/

 3. Reservoir and transmission: An animal reservoir has not been clearly identified to date but the virus has most likely originated in bats.
 In the current epidemic the reservoir for SARS-CoV-2 is infected humans.

 The primary mode of human-to-human transmission occurs by inhalation, predominantly through large respiratory droplets.
-However, airborne transmission during aerosol-generating medical procedures and transmission by direct contact is likely and continues to remain controversial (as of September 2020).
+However, airborne transmission during aerosol-generating medical procedures and transmission by direct contact is likely and its role continues to remain controversial (as of October 2020).
 Other transmission routes are under consideration.
 The virus may be also found in blood at the early stages of the disease and in stool, but transmission through blood or the fecal-oral route has not been confirmed to date.
-The infection is spread predominantly by symptomatic individuals with COVID-19 but likely also by those in the presymptomatic stage or with asymptomatic infection with SARS-CoV-2.Evidence 1Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
+The infection is spread predominantly by symptomatic individuals with COVID-19 but also by those in the presymptomatic stage or with asymptomatic infection with SARS-CoV-2.Evidence 1Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness. van Doremalen N, Bushmaker T, Morris DH, et al. Aerosol and Surface Stability of SARS-CoV-2 as Compared with SARS-CoV-1.
 N Engl J Med.
 2020 Mar 17. doi: 10.1056/NEJMc2004973.
 [Epub ahead of print] PubMed PMID: 32182409.
 While experimental conditions suggest a potential for transmission by aerosols in less well-ventilated, enclosed settings, based on epidemiologic data to date there is no conclusive evidence that transmission by airborne particles is a major concern.